 Minimum Dietary Diversity - Children (MDD)

-English: % of children 6-23 months of age who received foods from ≥ 5 food groups the previous day or night
+English: % of children 6 - 23 months of age who consumed foods and beverages from at least five out of eight defined food groups during the previous day and night

-French: % d'enfants âgés de 6 à 23 mois ayant consommé des aliments appartenant à au moins 5 groupes d’aliments distincts le jour ou la nuit précédents
+French: % d'enfants âgés de 6 à 23 mois ayant consommé des aliments et boissons appartenant à au moins cinq des huit groupes d’aliments définis le jour ou la nuit précédents

-Czech: % dětí ve věku 6-23 měsíců, které v uplynulém dni a noci konzumovaly jídlo z alespoň 5 potravinových skupin
+Czech: % dětí ve věku 6 - 23 měsíců, které v uplynulém dni a noci konzumovaly jídlo a nápoje z alespoň 5 potravinových skupin

 What is its purpose?